withspectrum/spectrum/docs/rethinkdb.md

 # Importing production data locally

-Sometimes it's useful to have production data running locally on your db for debugging and testing.
+Sometimes it's useful to have production data running locally in rethinkdb for debugging and testing.
 To get production data running locally, follow these steps:

 1. Go to http://localhost:8080/#tables and delete the local 'spectrum' table
 2. Log in to the Space Program AWS console